-Baked Spinach-Stuffed Chicken Breast with ricotta, a healthy gluten free, low-carb, high-protein recipe that is super delicious, and super easy to make.
-My favourite chicken dinner recipe with only 300 calories per serving.
+Baked Stuffed Chicken Breast with ricotta and spinach, a healthy, gluten-free, low-carb, high-protein recipe that is super delicious, and super easy to make.
+My favourite chicken dinner recipe that goes down well with the whole family.

 Chicken breasts are my first choice when it comes to a good old chicken dinner recipe.
 They are not only lean, low in fat and calories, but they also cook quickly, no matter the cooking method or the dish.

-Unlike the cream cheese, ricotta is not as rich, but it's still creamy, and I have so far used it only in savoury dishes, all of them beign a smashing success.
+Unlike the cream cheese, ricotta is not as rich, but it's still creamy, and I have so far used it only in savoury dishes, all of them being a smashing success.

-Throw some spring onions into this combination, and you get one delicious stuffing for our chicken breasts.
-It can’t get simpler than that!
-You can use frozen spinach if you don't have fresh one, it should not change the texture of the chicken breasts, but do make sure you squeeze out all the liquid once the spianch is thawed.
+You can use fresh spinach if you don't have frozen one, it should not change the texture of the chicken breasts, but do make sure you squeeze out all the liquid once the spinach is thawed.

 Apart from the lovely lemon kick, you could also use some chilli flakes, or cayenne pepper if you want a bit of spiciness to it, although I thought it was just perfect for my taste the way it got cooked.

 Also, if ricotta is not really your favourite, you can substitute it with cream cheese.
-Spinach, althoug it's alwways my first choice, can be replaced with kale, but I'm not quite sure how that would taste, I must say I hardly ever cook with kale.
-Shocking, isn’t it?
+Spinach, although it's always my first choice, can be replaced with kale or mixed salad leaves, but I'm not quite sure how that would taste, I must say I hardly ever cook with kale.

 If you’ve tried this BAKED SPINACH-STUFFED CHICKEN BREAST or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.